Smart Product Development with Additive Manufacturing

 - Unlock the potential of AM: Explore the capabilities and challenges of AM and learn how to effectively apply it in industry.

-- Hands-on experience: Work with industrial AM equipment, advanced software, and testing methods.
+- Industrial equipment, real impact.
+Work with industrial metal and composite AM systems, advanced software, and testing methods.

-- Design smarter products: Design functional parts in the fields of mechanics, heat transfer, and fluid flow, while making smart choices in materials and processes.
+- Design smarter products.
+Design functional parts in mechanics, heat transfer, and fluid flow, while making smart choices in materials and processes.

 More about the minor

-This program is all about creativity, engineering, and innovation.
-You will develop your technical expertise in design, simulation, and production while gaining project management and teamwork skills.
-The minor is strongly practice-oriented: you’ll spend time in labs, workshops, and real-world projects.
+This programme is all about creativity, engineering, and innovation.
+You develop technical expertise in design, simulation, and production while building project management and teamwork skills.
+The minor is strongly practice-oriented: you spend time in labs, workshops, and real-world projects, working with companies either already active in AM or strategically exploring its potential.

 For who?